Chia-Network/chia-docs/docs/green-paper/recovering-from-51-percent-attacks.md

 A key difference between a PoW based longest-chain protocol and a longest- chain protocol based on an efficient proof system like PoStake or PoSpace is the fact that only the PoW based chains is guaranteed to recover security once an adversary that controls a sufficiently large fraction of the resource, even if it's just for a short period.
 This is sometimes called "a $51\%$ attack" referring to the fact that in bitcoin an adversary controlling $>50\%$ of the hashing power can break security in pretty much any way they like (they can double spend, get $100\%$ of the block rewards or censor).
 We'll stick with this expression even though the fraction of the resource required to control a chain can be lower than $50\%$ (as mentioned in §1.1, in ${\sf Chia}$ controlling $43\%$ of the space is sufficient).

 There's also a key difference between PoStake and PoSpace.
 By using VDFs in addition to PoSpace as in $\textsf{Chia}$ we get a chain that does have this self- healing property.
-While we can also augment a PoStake based chain with VDFs [@Deb2021], the resulting chain will not be self-healing.
+While we can also augment a PoStake based chain with VDFs [<a href="/green-paper-references/#DKT21">DKT21</a>], the resulting chain will not be self-healing.

 ### 6.1.1	Recovering from PoW Majority in Bitcoin {#S:RBB}